Challenges in Tackling the Entry of AI into Healthcare

 One major challenge in the healthcare space may be the variability and complexity of human beings (patients) and their medical conditions.
 In early stage analysis, having a population with a certain level of predictability or standardization is an easier place to start.
 For standard “textbook” patients, this difficulty may be less of an issue.

 To help support the expansion of AI in healthcare, it is important to identify the correct individuals who should be involved, but also involve individuals at all levels.
 The correct individuals include those who have the specialized training to understand healthcare (physicians, nurses, et al).
 However, it is also necessary to include employees who are able to “think outside the box” and can think of hospital operations from “macro” and “micro” levels.
-Furthermore, involving individuals at all levels (meaning as many stakeholders as possible, including physicians, nurses, hospital administrators, LVNs/MAs, techs, ancillary staff) will lead to a much better product with much better adoption as everyone will feel a part of it—and reduce “defensive posturing.”
-To seamlessly implement this, IT and clinical staff should be encouraged to collaborate and work together.
+Furthermore, involving individuals at all levels (meaning as many stakeholders as possible, including physicians, nurses, hospital administrators, LVNs/ MAs, techs, ancillary staff) will lead to a much better product with much better adoption as everyone will feel a part of it—and reduce “defensive posturing.”
+To seamlessly implement this, IT and clinical staff should be encouraged to collaborate and work together producing greater output.

 "The biggest mistake is to fear AI (artificial intelligence) instead of using our imaginations on how best to incorporate it into healthcare"